Get Relief from Back Pain in San Marcos Today!

 What Causes Back Pain

 Back pain, particularly in the lower back, is a widespread issue that affects many people.
 Injuries to muscles, ligaments, nerves, and the spine are common sources of this discomfort.
-Other contributing factors include poor posture, degenerative conditions like arthritis, and general wear and tear over time.
-At Greater Austin Pain Center in San Marcos, we take the time to diagnose the specific cause of each patient’s pain to create personalized treatment plans.
+Other contributing factors include poor posture, degenerative conditions like spinal arthritis, and general wear and tear over time, which can reduce the spine's ability to withstand stress, especially as we age.
+At Greater Austin Pain Center in San Marcos, we take the time to diagnose the specific cause of each patient’s pain to create personalized treatment plans that may include weight management as a key component for improving outcomes and quality of life.

 A medical evaluation is essential to determine the root cause of your back pain and identify the best treatment path.
 While most patients find relief through non-surgical treatments, some individuals with persistent lower back pain may benefit from surgical intervention.